travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 <ebates banner>

 Believe me when I say to download [Ebates](https://www.rakuten.com/r/SHETAL23?eeid=28187 "Ebates").
 Originally I was a little skeptical as well, who gives you cash back for no reason right.
 Well wrong.
 To date and I have only been using Ebates for about a year or so, I've earned almost $1000 doing the things I would have done normally anyway.
 This doesn't apply only to travel but on all online purchases I do.
-I will be honest, i haven't had much luck with Ebates and Amazon, since Amazon doesn't allow cashback on everything, but Kohls, Macy's, Groupon has saved me a lot of money.
+I will be honest, i haven't had much luck with Ebates and Amazon, since Amazon doesn't allow cashback on everything, but Kohl's, Macy's, Groupon has saved me a lot of money.

 <Pic of Ebates>